mlochbaum/BQN/implementation/vm.md

 ### Structure

 The following steps give a working BQN system, assuming a working VM and core runtime:
 * Evaluate the bytecode `$ src/cjs.bqn r`, passing the core runtime `provide` in the constants array.
-The result is the full runtime.
+The result is a BQN list of a full runtime, and a function `SetPrims`.
+* Optionally, call `SetPrims` on a two-element list containing `Decompose` and `PrimInd`.
 * Evaluate the bytecode `$ src/cjs.bqn c`, which uses primitives from the runtime in its constants array.
 This is the compiler.
 * Evaluate the bytecode `$ src/cjs.bqn fmt`.
 This returns a 1-modifier.
 Call it on an operand function that formats atoms to obtain the formatter.